sparksuite/w3c-css-validator/README.md

 # W3C CSS Validator
 A modern package for validating CSS using [W3C's public CSS validator service](https://jigsaw.w3.org/css-validator/).
-It simplifies and standardizes the API that W3C exposes to follow newer and more JavaScript-specific conventions.
-The package is written entirely in TypeScript, is thoroughly tested, has zero dependencies, and uses an asynchronous design.
+It’s goal is to simplify and standardize the API that W3C exposes, so that it adheres to newer conventions and is intuitive and easy to use.

+- 📦 Written entirely in TypeScript
+- 🔬 Thoroughly tested
+- ⚡️ Zero dependencies
+- 🤝 Promise-based design
+- ✨ Tiny size

 ## Getting started